Book a Free Consultation

 Impact on Divorce Proceedings

-- Cohabitation for Less Than 3 Months: If the couple resumes cohabitation for less than three months and then separates again, they can count the separation periods before and after this cohabitation towards the 12-month separation requirement for divorce.
+1. For Less Than 3 Months: If the couple resumes cohabitation for less than three months and then separates again, the separation periods before and after the cohabitation can be added together.
+This allows the couple to meet the required 12 months of separation without starting over.

-- Cohabitation for More Than 3 Months: If the couple lives together for more than three months, they must separate again for another 12 months before they can file for divorce.
+2. For More Than 3 Months: If the parties live together again for more than three months, the previous separation period cannot be counted.
+In this situation, the couple must separate again and for at least 12 months before they are eligible to file for divorce.

-- After Filing for Divorce: If cohabitation resumes after filing for divorce, the court may see this as a sign of potential reconciliation.
+3. After Filing for Divorce: If a couple lives together after filing for divorce, the court may see this as a sign of potential reconciliation.
 However, it does not automatically invalidate the divorce application.
 The court will consider the likelihood of reconciliation at the hearing date, not the filing date.

 Legal Precedents